California Homes from California Wood

 Mosaic Timber will source kiln-dried lumber from Northern California forests and locally-owned, FSC-certified sawmills to make into our CLT panels.

-Gluing and Pressing the Lumber
+Gluing and Pressing Lumber

 Step 2